Ireland

 - Data security and breach management: review data security measures and personal data breach management practices and policies with a focus on managing different types of incidents and data breaches.

-- Contractual relations: review and update contractual arrangements and templates with contractors, partners and employees by putting more focus on the security measures to be implemented by the parties, as well as cooperation and supervision in respect of cybersecurity and data security.
+- Contractual relations: review and update contractual arrangements and templates with contractors, partners, and employees by putting more focus on the security measures to be implemented and followed by the parties, as well as cooperation and supervision in respect of cybersecurity and data security.

 - Liability and insurance: explore and consider different insurance schemes and policies with respect to the relevant industry and risk factors.